DeepModelingHackathon/Hackathon2021/README.md

 <br>
 <br>

-### S3.Finite element space based on the Bernstein polynomial
+### S3.
+Finite element space based on the Bernstein polynomial
 #### 维度：科学计算+FEALPy+工程开发
 #### Background&Problem:
 1.In **FEALPy**, the basis functions of **Lagrange finite element space** defined on the simplex (interval, triangle or tetrahedron) meshes is constructed based on the **barycentric coordinates**, which does not need to introduce the reference element.
 Furthermore, they satisfy the interpolation property, that is, each basis function takes 1 at one of interpolation points and 0 at the other on each element.